 NOTE—there is no download required to use Calls.
 However, it will only run if your intranet’s Discussions view is enabled.

-- Calls can only be used with a Chrome, Firefox, Safari or Edge browser.
+- Calls can only be used with a Chrome or Firefox browser

 - Calls can only be enabled for a whole organization, not for a select group or groups within an organization.

 - To disable Calls, you will need to contact Jostle.

 - Record or screen capture features are not included in the Beta.

 - Calls Beta is not compatible with Mobile.

 - Chrome's WebRTC Leak Prevent and other similar browser extensions may interfere with the video functionality.
 Disabling these extensions before launching Calls should resolve such issues.

 Choosing a call method